-Once you've thought about the weather conditions where you live, you should consider how easily the different models are to transport, especially if you travel frequently or you use public transportation on a daily basis.
+Once you've thought about the weather conditions where you live, you should consider how easily the different models are to transport, especially if you travel frequently or use public transportation on a daily basis.
 If you are always on the move, you don't want to purchase a product that will be too bulky to carry with you.
-Within this category, there are two major factors to consider: size when collapsed and weight.
+Within this category, there are two major factors to consider: size when collapsed and its weight.

 Other Transport Considerations